 The thrill of the open road is one factor that fuels our never-idle lifestyle.
-But without proper insurance, that thrill can turn to devastation if you run into roadblocks–both figuratively and literally.
+But without proper Canadian RV insurance, that thrill can turn to devastation if you run into roadblocks–both figuratively and literally.

-Here are five myths about RV insurance to know before you go:
+Here are four myths about RV insurance to know before you go: